delreyir/AgentCache/README.md

 ## 📖 Overview

 **AgentCache** is a Machine-to-Machine (M2M) data layer designed specifically for the AI era.
-It allows Autonomous Agents to publish, discover, and purchase valuable datasets—such as trading strategies, MEV routes, and yield alpha—completely autonomously.
+It allows Autonomous Agents to publish, discover, and purchase valuable datasets such as trading strategies, MEV routes, and yield alpha—completely autonomously.

 By leveraging **Shelby Protocol** for encrypted, sub-second hot storage, and **Aptos** for seamless micropayments, AgentCache removes the friction of Web2 subscriptions and the latency of traditional Web3 storage.